 Next to the mast is a man-made amphitheatre that offers the best views across the city skyline, the Opera House and the Harbour Bridge.

-The track circles around Taylors Bay towards Clifton Gardens and eventually Chowder Bay.
+The track circles its way around Taylors Bay towards Clifton Gardens and eventually Chowder Bay.

 Chowder Head has a great lookout point from where you can enjoy wide views across South Head, Rose Bay, Shark Island and Bradleys Head.

 Clifton Gardens Reserve has long been a popular picnic spot for families.
 It has a rocky beach with a netted swimming enclosure, excellent BBQ and picnic facilities and a fenced playground.